Kuuuube/Misc_Scripts/scripts_and_programs/osu_collection_factory_tools/README.md

 - Run `launcher_auto.py` for faster dumping but less data.
 Each collection requires only one request for the maps and metadata combined.

     The generated OSDB will contain MapsetID, MapID, and MD5.
-This is enough data do download the maps and import the collections through [Collection Manager](https://github.com/Piotrekol/CollectionManager) if you already have the maps downloaded but not enough data do fully identify the maps in [Collection Manager](https://github.com/Piotrekol/CollectionManager) without them downloaded.
+This is enough data to download the maps and import the collections through [Collection Manager](https://github.com/Piotrekol/CollectionManager) if you already have the maps downloaded but not enough data to fully identify the maps in [Collection Manager](https://github.com/Piotrekol/CollectionManager) without them downloaded.

 OR